EFV0804/ShaderToolBox/shapes/3D/ray_marching/ray_marching.md

     vec3 ray_origin = vec3(0,1,0);
     vec3 ray_direction = normalize(vec3(st.s, st.t, 1.));
 ```
-The _ray_origin_ vector is quite simple, it's at the center of the world, slightly elevated to look down on the scene.
+The _ray_origin_ vector is quite simple, it's at the center of the world, slightly elevated above the scene.
-The _ray_direction_ vector is a normalised, or unit vector.
-The first two parameters are the canvas coordinates, which means that we cast a ray for each fragment on screen.
-The last is the distance to the "image", the focal lentgh so to speak __ADD BETTER EXPLANATION__.
+The _ray_direction_ vector is a normalised, or unit vector that defines where the camera points.
+The first two parameters, _st.s_ and _st.t_ are the canvas coordinates, which means that we cast a ray for each fragment.
+The last parameter gives a "forward" direction in the z axis.

 And with these two variables we have our camera, or rays.